 - Where do I find the return?

-The return needs to be submitted via the online returns site, which is part of the Methodist Online Suite of Applications.
+The return needs to be submitted via the web-based ANNUAL RETURNS site, which is part of the Methodist Online Suite of Applications.

 - The website says that I have insufficient permissions to access certain churches or follow through with particular actions.
 How can I change that?

 If you have more than one role, you will be asked to select which one you wish to use for completing the return upon entering the site.
 You can change roles at any time by clicking on the “Role:” display in the top right hand corner.
 If that does not resolve the issue, contact your Superintendent (for churches) or District Property Secretary (for circuits) to make sure that the appropriate Update permissions have been set.